TheKhaleesi/Emergency-case-managment-for-hospitals/README.md

 5. Blood bank: Blood bank will receive request for the blood, it will allocate if available or raise a request to other blood banks if not available
 6. Blood banks should be able to send and receive request through email
 ## Steps to checkout
-Downalod the Repository, and execute as a java project in your preffered code editory.
+Downalod the Repository, and execute as a java project in your preferred code editor